ajalkane/helloqt5/README.md

 Known issues
 ============
  - Tilting the device does not change the orientation.
 This probably needs some changes to meego plugin and/or qt-components.
+ - The homescreen icon is not yet usable